 Soothing Itchy Skin: Effective Solutions for Baby Eczema

 Baby eczema is characterised by persistent itchiness, often occurring even before a visible rash appears.
 The common areas affected by eczema rashes in babies are the face, back of the knees, wrists, hands, and feet.
 Additionally, I've noticed that the fronts of the ankles and the eyelids can also be prone to itchy skin in my own baby.
 Unfortunately, the itchiness can become so intense that babies may scratch their skin until it bleeds, leading to a vicious cycle known as the itch-scratch cycle.
 This cycle further aggravates and inflames your baby's skin, exacerbating the discomfort.

 Getting the eczema itch under control

-I start by running a lukewarm bath and while the bath is running I add two heaped spoonfuls of itchy baby bath soak click here to watch how.
-I add nothing else to the bath water, bubbles can irritate your baby’s skin and make eczema worse.
-I keep the bath short, no longer than ten minutes.
-When I take my toddler out of the bath I blot him dry – don’t rub – and while his skin is still warm I rub moisturiser (emulsifying ointment in water) all over his body as well as his face.
-If my toddler is having a flare up I rub in the steroid cream first before the moisturiser.
+To begin, I prepare a lukewarm bath, and while the water is running, I add two heaped spoonful’s of Itchy Baby Co.
+Bath Soak.
+I avoid adding any additional substances to the bathwater, as bubbles can irritate your baby's skin and exacerbate eczema symptoms.
+I keep the bath duration short, no longer than ten minutes.
+Once I remove my toddler from the bath, I gently blot his skin dry instead of rubbing it, preserving its moisture.
+While his skin is still warm, I apply moisturiser (specifically, emulsifying ointment in water) all over his body, including his face.
+If my toddler is experiencing a flare-up, I apply the steroid cream before the moisturiser.

-Twice a week after the moisturising session I cut my toddler’s nails while they are still soft from the bath water.
-Long nails can break the skin when they scratch and this might cause an infection.
+Twice a week, following the moisturising session, I trim my toddler's nails while they are still soft from the bath water.
+This practice prevents the risk of skin breakage and potential infections that could result from scratching with long nails.

 This blog post is brought to you and your baby with love from Julia and the itchy baby co. team x